 This new feature allows you to share common logic across multiple instances of PCIe Blocks or with other cores with certain limitations.
 The Shared Logic feature minimizes the HDL modifications needed by bringing the logic to be shared to the top module of the design; it also enables additional ports on the top module to enable sharing.
-This feature is applicable only for the Endpoint mode, and not the Root Port mode.
+This feature is applicable for both Endpoint mode and Root Port mode.